Mariquita Farm

 TOMATO RECIPES

-Tomato Sauce mini Photo Essay by Marcus Rector Click here
+Julia's Tomato Sauce Making Photo Essay || Tomato Sauce mini Photo Essay by Marcus Rector

 "Putting up" tomatoes from Julia:

 preparing the tomatoes for canning or freezing: I put whole tomatoes, with the green calix removed, in a big dry pan.
 Then I cook them down til their good and sauced.
 Then I let them cool a some, then I put them through a food mill to easily remove skins and seeds.
 Now, if the sauce is too watery, I cook it down some more.
-Then I proceed with glass jar canning (good for BLACKOUTS!), or with the ziploc method.
+Then I proceed with glass jar canning (good for power outages!), or with the ziploc method.
 This does include letting the sauce contact plastic, but I live with that for convenience.

 Ziploc method: Take prepared tomato sauce, add chopped basil if you like, and add to freezer ziploc bags.
 Label with a permanent marker and then put in freezer.